mstrbstrd/popconblog/src/posts/TrumanCreative.md

 1. Quality Over Quantity: Focus on producing high-quality work that truly represents your artistic vision.
 2. Utilize Digital Platforms: Leverage various digital platforms to ensure your work reaches as many people as possible.
-3. ollaborate and Network: Engage in creative collaborations and network with other artists and creative communities.
+3. Collaborate and Network: Engage in creative collaborations and network with other artists and creative communities.
 4. Embrace Innovation: Stay open to new technologies and methods of self-promotion.

 In conclusion, the attention economy, while challenging, is not all doom and gloom.
 By setting clear boundaries, prioritizing mental health, and utilizing technology effectively, artists can maintain a public presence without compromising their authenticity.
 By focusing on quality over quantity, leveraging digital platforms, and collaborating with others, they can also overcome the catch-22 of the attention economy.
 These strategies might not provide a perfect solution, but they offer a path towards a more sustainable and fulfilling artistic practice in the digital age.